oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

       1. The 'create' verb should get a new parameter in the XML describing the device addresses of the VM.
          This parameter is optional and if not given VDSM should learn the device addresses from libvirt.
       2. The device addresses are not being parsed by RHEVM, they are persisted as is without manipulations of the data.
-      3. The 'getAllVmStats' verb should report the md5 of the device addresses of the VMS.
+      3. The 'getAllVmStats' verb should report the hash of the device addresses of the VMS.
-      4. If a change is detected by RHEVM to the device addresses (the reported md5 was changed), it should query VDSM for the full VM configuration by using the 'list' verb with the 'long' format and the list of changed VMs.
+      4. If a change is detected by RHEVM to the device addresses (the reported hash was changed), it should query VDSM for the full VM configuration by using the 'list' verb with the 'long' format and the list of changed VMs.
       5. The list verb should report the device addresses as part of the VM configuration.